jessecomeau87/Boot/README.md

 ## Computer Science

-### Electronics

-- Basic Electronics has: Resistor, Capacitor, Inductor, Transformer, Diode, Transistor.

-- The transistor, a silicon semiconductor, was invented in 1956.

-- They won a Nobel Prize in Physics for it.

 ### Number Systems

 - Number Systems: Decimal = 0-9, Binary = 0, 1, Octal = 0-8, Hexidecimal = 1-9 and a-f.